Dharshan737/C-PlusPlus-Project/README.md

 # Simple Kafka Producer

 This repository contains a simple Kafka producer program written in C++.
 The program uses the `librdkafka` library to produce messages to a Kafka topic.
+Additionally, it includes a metadata fetcher to retrieve and display Kafka metadata.

 ## Prerequisites